In this article, you will learn everything you need to know about Blanc de Blanc Champagne wine.

 See our article on Chardonnay wine to read about Chardonnay flavors in detail.

-How Blanc de Blanc is Made: The winemaking process
+How Blanc de Blanc Champagne is Made: The winemaking process

-Blanc de Blanc Champagne is crafted using the traditional method, also known as the Méthode Champenoise, which is renowned for creating high-quality sparkling wines.
+Blanc de Blanc Champagne is crafted using the traditional method, also known as the Méthode Champenoise, which is renowned for creating high-quality sparkling wines for centuries.

-The process begins with harvesting Chardonnay grapes, typically by hand, to ensure that only the best fruit is selected.
+The process begins with hand harvesting Chardonnay grapes, which ensures that only the best quality fruit is selected.

-The grapes are gently pressed to extract juice while minimizing contact with the skins, keeping the wine’s color and flavor delicate.
+The grapes are then gently pressed to extract the juice with minimal contact with the skins, keeping the wine’s color and flavor delicate.

 This causes a secondary fermentation inside the bottle, producing the wine’s iconic bubbles.
 During this phase, the wine also develops complexity as it interacts with the dead yeast cells, or lees, that settle at the bottom.